 Cross Connection

 Our dedication to cross connection prevention management helps us to deliver the most reliable and effective backflow prevention service.
 Our priority is the maintaining of public safety and the compliance with cross connection regulations and ordinance.
-Public safety depends on the public health, therefore it is our common responsibility to protect drinking water against pollutants and contaminants.
+Public safety depends on public health; therefore, it is our common responsibility to protect drinking water against pollutants and contaminants.

 Together, we can make a difference in protecting public health by participating in Cross Connection Prevention Management.